lc-guy/4chan-finder/README.md

 4chan-finder
 ======
-**4chan-finder** is a script for searching threads on 4chan from your terminal.
+**4chan-finder** is a ruby script for searching threads on 4chan from your terminal.

 ```
 Usage: ./4chan-finder [options] <search term>
-    -U, --update-cache               Update boards list cache
     -v, --verbose                    Run verbosely
     -b, --board [BOARD NAME]         Board to search
     -d, --dump-mode                  Run in dump mode (dumps the result links directly for easy piping)
     -l, --limit [NUMBER]             Number of results limit
+    -U, --update-cache               Update boards list cache
     -h, --help                       Display this screen
 ```

 ## TODO
 * ~~Make it work~~
+* ~~Implement dump mode (easy)~~
+* ~~Make it look better~~
 * Make it interactive (Display a small snippet of the OP, the last reply date, and allow the user to choose the thread he wants to access if multiple results are present)
-* ~~Implement dump mode (easy)~~

 ## Dependencies
 * The xdg gem is necessary for handling config and cache folders location.
 To install it, enter `[sudo] gem install xdg`.
+* The colorize gem is necessary for output generation.
+To install it, enter `[sudo] gem install colorize`.

 ## Contact
 * e-mail: aptyget@gmail.com